Husseinelghoul/microsoft-bot-service/README.md

 ### Overview

-This bot uses [QnA Maker Service](https://www.qnamaker.ai), an AI based cognitive service, to implement simple Question and Answer conversational patterns.
+This bot answers client's questions using [QnA Maker Service](https://www.qnamaker.ai), this bot get appointments for clients and saves it in a mysql database hosted on [heroku.com](https://heroku.com).
+It also informs clients about products and services of [GlobMed Lebanon](globemedlebanon.com/) insurance company and the healthcare providers that are associated with the company.
+The ChatBot could also check the database to inform clients about their claims.

-### Create a QnAMaker Application to enable QnA Knowledge Bases
+### Link the bot to the QnA knowledge base and database

-QnA knowledge base setup and application configuration steps can be found [here](https://aka.ms/qna-instructions).
+In order to run the bot properly, you will need the configuration file that contains the database and knowledge base credentials. this file should be named **config.py** and placed in the repository main directory.

 ## Running the sample
 - Clone the repository